Miller Introduction to Judaism Program

-The Louis and Judith Miller Introduction to Judaism Program is an educational institute based at the American Jewish University in Los Angeles, California.
-It has, since its founding in 1986, helped students explore their Jewish roots or prepare for conversion to Judaism.
-Based primarily in Los Angeles, and throughout the United States, the Miller Program is available to people of any backgrounds find a home in the Jewish community.
+The Louis and Judith Miller Introduction to Judaism Program is an educational program based at the American Jewish University (AJU) in Los Angeles, California.
+Founded in 1986, the program provides instruction in Judaism for individuals seeking to learn about Judaism, explore their Jewish roots, or prepare for conversion to Judaism.
+Although based in Los Angeles, the Miller Intro Program is offered online and in-person around the world and is open to people from all backgrounds.